mvysny/dynatest/README.md

   That's magic which must be removed.
 See [Issue #1](https://github.com/mvysny/dynatest/issues/1) for more details.
 * Weak IDE (Intellij) integration:
   * "Rerun failed tests" always runs all tests
+  * You can't run just single test: in the test source file there is no "gutter green arrow" to run the test; also right-clicking the `test()` function in your test class does nothing.
+You can only run the whole suite :(
-  * Impossible to run single test only (right-clicking on the test name doesn't offer such option)
+  * It's impossible to re-run single test only from Intellij's Test Run window - right-clicking on the test name either doesn't offer such option, or you'll experience weird behavior like no tests being run at all, or all tests from test class will run etc.

 There's a [IDEA-169198](https://youtrack.jetbrains.com/issue/IDEA-169198) bug report for Intellij, please go there and vote to get it resolved.